Cardinal (Catholic Church): Cardinals who are not bishops

 Until 1918, any cleric, even one only in minor orders, could be created a cardinal (see "lay cardinals", below), but enrolled only in the order of cardinal deacons.
 For example, in the 16th century, Reginald Pole was a cardinal for 18 years before he was ordained a priest.
 The 1917 Code of Canon Law mandated that all cardinals, even cardinal deacons, had to be priests, and, in 1962, Pope John XXIII set the norm that all cardinals be consecrated as bishops, even if they are only priests at the time of appointment.

 As a consequence of these two changes, canon 351 of the 1983 Code of Canon Law requires that a cardinal be at least in the order of priesthood at his appointment, and that those who are not already bishops must receive episcopal consecration.
-Several cardinals near to or over the age of 80 or when appointed have obtained dispensation from the rule of having to be a bishop.
+Several cardinals near to or over the age of 80 when appointed have obtained dispensation from the rule of having to be a bishop.
 These were all appointed cardinal-deacons, but Roberto Tucci and Albert Vanhoye lived long enough to exercise the right of option and be promoted to the rank of cardinal-priest.
+Since the 1962 rule change, Timothy Radcliffe has been the only non-bishop cardinal who took part in a papal election, in the 2025 papal conclave.

-A cardinal who is not a bishop is entitled to wear and use the episcopal vestments and other pontificalia (episcopal regalia: mitre, crozier, zucchetto, pectoral cross, and ring).
-He has both actual and honorary precedence over patriarchs, archbishops, and bishops who are not cardinals.
+A cardinal who is not a bishop is entitled to wear and use the episcopal vestments and other pontificalia, episcopal regalia being the mitre, crozier, zucchetto, pectoral cross, and ring.
+He has both actual and honorary precedence over archbishops, and bishops who are not cardinals.
 However, he cannot perform the sacrament of ordination or other rites reserved solely to bishops.
-The prominent priests who since 1962 were not ordained bishops on their elevation to the cardinalate were over the age of 80 or near to it, and so no cardinal who was not a bishop has participated in recent papal conclaves.

 "Lay cardinals"

 At various times, there have been cardinals who had only received first tonsure and minor orders but not yet been ordained as deacons or priests.
 Though clerics, they were inaccurately called "lay cardinals".
-Teodolfo Mertel was among the last of the lay cardinals.
+Teodolfo Mertel was among the last of these cardinals.
 When he died in 1899 he was the last surviving cardinal who was not at least ordained a priest.
 With the revision of the Code of Canon Law promulgated in 1917 by Pope Benedict XV, only those who are already priests or bishops may be appointed cardinals.
-Since the time of Pope John XXIII a priest who is appointed a cardinal must be consecrated a bishop, unless he obtains a dispensation.
+Since the time of Pope John XXIII, a priest who is appointed a cardinal must be consecrated a bishop, unless they receive a papal dispensation from this requirement.